DLBronson/Turbo-charging-a-3rd-gen-Toyota-4Runner/Engine management.md

 Other options include the Apexi SAFC (Super Air Flow Converter) and the GReddy e-Manage.
 However, the choice ultimately depends on specific needs, preferences, and compatibility with the vehicle's setup.
 It's always advisable to consult with experienced tuners or professionals familiar with turbocharging setups for tailored recommendations.

-### About the AEM controler
+### About the AEM controller https://www.endlessrpm.com/aem-fic-8-universal-fuel-ignition-controller/

-Q: How does AEM's ECU piggyback system work in conjunction with the engines factory installed computer?
+Q: How does AEM's ECU piggyback system work in conjunction with the engine's factory-installed computer?

-Does AEM's controller function by tricking the factory installed computer into thinking that conditions are normal?
+Does AEM's controller function by tricking the factory-installed computer into thinking that conditions are normal?

 A: The AEM F/IC (Fuel/Ignition Controller) is a piggyback engine management system designed to work alongside the factory ECU rather than replacing it entirely.
 It doesn't necessarily "trick" the factory ECU into thinking conditions are normal, but rather it intercepts and modifies signals sent between the engine sensors and the ECU to adjust fuel and ignition timing.